Clyde Shavers is a U.S. Naval Academy graduate and U.S. Navy Veteran, non-profit leader and volunteer, and environmental law advocate.

 His father served as an undercover narcotics detective placing his life on the line for over two decades.
 His mother worked hard to raise Clyde and his sister by instilling in them the value of independence, compassion, and commitment to life-long public service.
 Public service was never a question of if, but only a question of how.

 Clyde was compelled to establish the Yale Coalition to End Homelessness and serve on the boards of Skagit Friendship House, a faith-based organization that serves Mount Vernon’s homeless and working poor, and South Whidbey’s Goosefoot which works to build affordable housing.

-Just like his family before him, Clyde answered the call of duty to serve and attended the U.S. Naval Academy.
-For more than 8 years, he served as a nuclear submarine officer and public affairs officer with tours in the Middle East and Southeast Asia.
+Just like his family before him, Clyde answered the call of duty to serve and graduated from the U.S. Naval Academy.
+He commissioned into the nuclear submarine community and later transitioned as a public affairs officer in 2015.
+After Nuclear Power School and NPTU Prototype, his operational tours included U.S. Naval Forces Central Command/U.S. 5th Fleet in the Middle East and Destroyer Squadron 7 in Southeast Asia.

 While serving in humanitarian assistance and disaster relief missions, Clyde saw the devastation of natural disasters on vulnerable children and families.
 He would later serve on the steering committee for UNICEF USA, and support local school districts through various projects that foster positive friendships (buddy benches) and healthy learning (sensory paths).

 Clyde never thought during school or the military that he would ever consider running for political office.
 A career serving in our navy was as honorable and meaningful as any other job that he could think of.